 The client was a global leader in medical technology with a presence in more than 120 countries across the globe.
-The client requested UC STRATEGY to develop a business strategy to increase the adoption of their products by influencing the policies and procedures of Government reimbursement agencies (railways, defense, ESIS and CGHS) and voluntary health insurers.
+The client requested UC to develop a business strategy to increase the adoption of their products by influencing the policies and procedures of Government reimbursement agencies (railways, defense, ESIS and CGHS) and voluntary health insurers.

 - Conducted extensive primary research supported by secondary research with private insurance companies, government policy makers, regulatory bodies, third party administrators (TPAs) and hospitals to understand the following –

 - The role they played in the relevant disease categories and the parameters that are included in the underwriting and pricing policies

 - Levers that drive inclusions and exclusions of different medical procedures and devices

 - Examined coverage schemes

 - Incidence of treatments were characterised along with reimbursement practices

 - Outlined the economics of procedures along with ceiling limits